 Artem Sviridov Paradigm

-I am currently a student debater with the University of Miami Varsity Parlimentary Debate team, I have also judged several policy high school tournaments for 4 years now.
+I am a former student debater with the University of Miami Varsity Parliamentary Debate team, I have also been judging policy high school tournaments for 6 years now.

 I judge mostly based on what's on my flow, so good organization is key to winning with me.

 Signposting is good, fully flushing out an argument before moving on is good, being all over the place is a sure way to me missing something.
 Tying several arguments together to a single theme is good and gives your team a strong team line upon which I can judge, but make that connection known, dont expect me to tie your loose ends for you, thats a sure way to an L.

 Please make sure to flush out your arguments, if you dont give me a reason that an argument is true (whether by using facts or theory), I wont judge on it.